Pavel-Gaponov/Libraries_Python/README.md

 # Pandas-and-SciPy
-Using libraries Pandas and SciPy in data analysis
+Using the following libraries in data analysis via The Jupyter Notebook (Python):
+Pandas
+Scipy
+Scikit-learn
+Matplotlib
+Seaborn
+Plotly
+Itertools and Co